This list of travel essentials for women includes all the items that a girl shouldn’t travel without.

 In my backpacking essentials I always include a good toiletry bag which is both waterproof and that I can hang on a towel rail or in the room.
 I prefer carrying the toiletries that go in my packing list from home rather than buying them on the way, as I can’t usually find small sizes or the products I prefer using (I prefer stuff that isn’t tested on animals).

-The toiletries that are never missing from my travel check list are: a shampoo and a conditioner bar by Lush – they last forever, they leave my hair soft, my scalp never itches, and they are 100% vegan; a good shower gel or, in alternative, a good bar of soap; an electric toothbrush – I am mildly obsessed with brushing my teeth properly – toothpaste and dental floss.
+The toiletries that are never missing from my travel check list are: a shampoo and a conditioner bar – they last forever, they leave my hair soft, my scalp never itches, and they are 100% vegan; a good shower gel or, in alternative, a good bar of soap; an electric toothbrush – I am mildly obsessed with brushing my teeth properly – toothpaste and dental floss.

 Carrying comfortable clothes only is the key to organizing a good backpacking essentials list